 ST. PATRICK'S CATHEDRAL - Almost 800 years old.
 Jonathan Swift was Dean here (1713-1745).
 Handel's Messiah received its first performance here (1742).
-Two sung services every day.
-Permanent exhibition ("Living Stones").
-Guided tours take place throughout the day.
-Ask at the front desk for the time of the next tour.
-Tour times are not guaranteed (tour guides are voluntary) and tours cannot be booked.
+Two services every day.
+Permanent "Living Stones" exhibition.
+Tours take place throughout the day.
+Tour times are not guaranteed and tours cannot be booked.
 Enquire on arrival.
-If no tour is available, you can ask for an audio guide and written information. www.stpatrickscathedral.ie_Saint Patrick's Close, Dublin 8.
+If no tour is available, you can ask for an audio guide and written information. www.stpatrickscathedral.ie Saint Patrick's Close, Dublin 8.
 Tel: 01 453 9472.